ashishgkwd/react-shark/README.md

 # react-shark

-React + Express application created from ground-up without using create-react-app
+React + Express application created from ground-up without using _create-react-app_

-Run `npm start` to start the application and load `localhost:3000' in browser to view the application.
+Run `npm start` to start the application and load `localhost:3000` in browser to view the application.

 TODO: